 Check out this easy, go-to guide for introducing safe indoor plants that won't pose a risk to your four-legged friends!

-Most pet owners already know that certain species of houseplants can pose a threat to the health of their furry friends, but here’s an easy reference for anyone looking to add some air purifying goodness to their indoor spaces without compromising the welfare of their pets.
+Most pet owners already know that certain species of houseplants can pose a threat to the health of their furry friends, but here's an easy reference for anyone looking to add some greenery air purifying goodness to their indoor spaces without compromising the welfare of their pets.
+When choosing houseplants safe for cats and dogs, it's important to keep in mind that pets will usually munch on plants if given the chance.
+If your pet is tempted to nibble at your plants, here are a few you can snag without worrying about the effect on your pet.

 1. Money Tree

-The money tree, or money plant, not only works to reduce toxins such as formaldehyde from the air, but is a great choice for anyone with asthma, lung issues, or calls a smoggy city home.
+The money tree, or money plant, not only works to reduce toxins such as formaldehyde from the air but is an excellent pet-safe choice for anyone with asthma, lung issues, or people who call a smoggy city home.
+They also love bright light.

-There are several varieties of palm that are easy to keep indoors, and won’t leave your furry friends sick or feeling icky.
+There are several varieties of palm that are easy to keep indoors and won't leave your furry friends sick.

-If you’re just starting to cultivate your green thumb, consider the areca palm which don’t require much care, and naturally purifies the air around it.
+If you're just starting to cultivate your green thumb, consider the areca palm, which doesn't require much care, and naturally purifies the air around it.
+This popular houseplant loves direct sunlight.

 3. Spider Plant